Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Calcium (Standalone)?

-Form matters more than dose for absorption.
-Calcium citrate is 21% elemental calcium and absorbs roughly equally well with or without food.
-Calcium carbonate is 40% elemental but requires stomach acid - which means taking it with meals and is a poor choice for the estimated 30%+ of adults over 50 with low stomach acid or anyone on a proton pump inhibitor.
-Di-calcium malate (29% elemental) and calcium bisglycinate offer middle-ground options that are well-tolerated and need fewer pills per dose than citrate.
+The form on the label matters more for absorption than the milligram count does.
+Calcium citrate is 21% elemental calcium - "elemental" meaning the calcium your body can actually use, as opposed to the weight of the whole compound - and it absorbs about equally well with or without food.
+Calcium carbonate packs more in (40% elemental) but needs stomach acid to break it down, so it has to go down with a meal and is a poor pick for the estimated 30%+ of adults over 50 who run low on stomach acid, or for anyone on a proton pump inhibitor (a common acid-reducing drug).
+Di-calcium malate (29% elemental) and calcium bisglycinate sit in the middle: easy on the gut and fewer pills per dose than citrate.

-Without adequate Vitamin D, supplemental calcium absorption drops sharply.
-The IOM estimates calcium absorption efficiency falls from roughly 30-40% in vitamin D-replete adults to below 15% in deficient individuals.
-This is the central reason most fracture-prevention RCTs paired the two: Tang et al. 2007 (PMID: 17720017, n=63,897) found the 12% fracture reduction required minimum 1,200mg calcium plus 800 IU D3, and the Chapuy 1992 nursing-home trial (PMID: 1331788) used both together.
-There is no high-quality RCT showing fracture reduction from calcium alone in vitamin D-deficient populations - so standalone calcium only makes sense if D status is already adequate.
+That vitamin D point is worth sitting with, because it is the whole reason standalone calcium is a fussy product.
+The IOM's numbers put absorption efficiency at roughly 30-40% in people with enough vitamin D and below 15% in those who are deficient.
+Most fracture-prevention trials paired the two for exactly this reason: Tang et al. 2007 (PMID: 17720017, n=63,897) found the 12% fracture reduction needed a minimum of 1,200mg calcium plus 800 IU D3, and the Chapuy 1992 nursing-home trial (PMID: 1331788) used both.
+There is no high-quality trial showing calcium alone cuts fractures in people short on vitamin D - so unless your D is already handled, this is not your supplement.

-Cardiovascular safety is the most important consideration for standalone calcium users.
-The Bolland 2010 meta-analysis (PMID: 20671013, n=11,900+) flagged a 27% increased MI risk with calcium supplements, and the more rigorous Myung 2021 meta-analysis (PMID: 33530332, 43,000+ in double-blind RCTs) confirmed a 15% increase in CVD and 16% in CHD specifically at supplemental doses at or above 1,000mg/day in healthy postmenopausal women.
-The mechanism appears to be rapid postprandial serum calcium spikes from bolus supplements - dietary calcium up to 1,000mg/day did not show this signal.
-Practical implication: cap supplemental calcium at the gap between dietary intake and 1,000-1,200mg total, and never bolus more than 500mg in one sitting.
+If you are taking calcium on its own, the heart question deserves your attention more than any other.
+The Bolland 2010 meta-analysis (PMID: 20671013, n=11,900+) flagged a 27% higher heart-attack risk with calcium supplements, and the more rigorous Myung 2021 meta-analysis (PMID: 33530332, 43,000+ in double-blind RCTs) confirmed a 15% rise in cardiovascular risk and a 16% rise in coronary heart disease risk specifically at supplement doses at or above 1,000mg/day in healthy postmenopausal women.
+The leading explanation is that a big bolus pill sends a fast spike of calcium into the blood after you take it - something a steady trickle from food does not do, and dietary calcium up to 1,000mg/day did not carry the signal.
+The takeaway for you: cap supplemental calcium at the gap between what you eat and 1,000-1,200mg total, and never swallow more than 500mg at once.

-Kidney stones are the most demonstrable harm.
-The USPSTF flagged nephrolithiasis as the primary risk in their 2018 review (PMID: 29677309).
-Counter-intuitively, calcium citrate is the preferred form for stone-prone individuals - the citrate molecule itself inhibits calcium oxalate crystallization in urine, partially offsetting the stone-formation risk that other forms carry.
+Kidney stones are the clearest harm we can point to.
+The USPSTF named nephrolithiasis (stone formation) as the primary risk in its 2018 review (PMID: 29677309).
+The twist worth knowing: if you are stone-prone, calcium citrate is actually the form to choose, because the citrate part itself works against calcium oxalate crystals forming in your urine, partly offsetting the stone risk that other forms carry.

-Two areas where standalone calcium evidence is strong: preeclampsia prevention in pregnant women with low dietary intake (WHO recommends 1.5-2.0g/day, Cochrane RR 0.45 for high-dose in at-risk women), and modest blood pressure reduction (Cochrane Cormick et al. found systolic -1.37 mmHg, diastolic -1.45 mmHg at 1,000-1,500mg/day) - though the BP effect is too small for monotherapy.
+Two places where calcium on its own has solid backing, both outside the bone-and-heart story: preventing preeclampsia in pregnant women with low dietary calcium (the WHO recommends 1.5-2.0g/day, and Cochrane reports an RR of 0.45 for high-dose in at-risk women), and a small drop in blood pressure (Cormick et al.'s Cochrane review found systolic down 1.37 mmHg and diastolic down 1.45 mmHg at 1,000-1,500mg/day).
+That blood-pressure effect is too small to lean on by itself.

 Does It Work?
 The Evidence